flancian/agora-server/README.md

 ./run.sh
 ```

+Please see [CONTRIBUTING](CONTRIBUTING.md) for instructions on how to
+contribute; it may require a one-time signing of a Google CLA.

+Note this project *is not an official Google project*, and will not be supported by
+Google.
+It was simply initiated by flancian@ while employed at Google, and
+thus copyright belongs to Google as indicated in LICENSE and in various license
+headers.
+This should be of essentially no effect to you or its users (beyond the
+required signing of the CLA if you contribute), as it is released under an open
+license; please reach out to flancian@ or some other maintainer if this concerns you.

 ## Optional: my git configuration

 (Tangent) in case this is your first git contribution/you just haven't done it and you find this useful.
 This is my git config: